evidentlyai/evidently/docs/book/reference/ranking-metrics.md

 **Range**: 0 to 1.

-**Interpretation**: a higher recall at K indicates that the model is able to retrieve a higher proportion of relevant items, which is generally desirable.
+**Interpretation**: a higher recall at K indicates that the model can retrieve a higher proportion of relevant items, which is generally desirable.

 **Notes**: if the total number of relevant items is greater than K, it's impossible to recall all of them within the top K results (making 100% recall impossible).